rjc8kt/jackjamesjt/README.md

 ### jackjamesjt

-run `pod install` to ensure you've installed everything in the Podfile
+run `pod install` to ensure you've installed everything in the Podfile (it should be in the repo though)

+used appiconmaker.co to make app icons